 - Limitations of A/R’s – Credit terms, Tools for Liquidation

-Working capital management meaning is nothing but simply how the working capital of a business is managed.
+Working capital management simply means how the working capital of a business is managed.
 The significance of working capital management in an organization can never be undermined.
 Working capital management objectives include:

 - Keeping the business’s liquidity intact.